orangeandbronze/training-website/_posts/training-tracks/2018-06-19-spring-developer.markdown

 titles:             O&B Spring Developer Track
 desc:               "Java Spring Training Philippines | The Spring Developer Track is designed for experienced Java developers who would like to gain more depth on Spring, know how to build loosely-coupled and testable applications, as well as learn aspect oriented programming."
 photo:              "https://university.orangeandbronze.com/assets/img/SpringDeveloperTrack-FBLinkPostPhoto.png"
-course_count:       3 courses
+course_count:       2 courses
-course_duration:    3 weeks
+course_duration:    1 week
 short_description:  The Spring Developer Track is designed for experienced Java developers who would like to gain more depth on Spring, know how to build loosely-coupled and testable applications, as well as learn aspect oriented programming.
 image:              assets/img/img-trainingcard-3.jpg
 alt:                O&B student in front of his laptop developing a Java application using spring frameworks. | Java Spring Training Philippines